holoviz/panel/examples/reference/custom_components/ReactiveESM.md

 If you prefer to not use React but would still like to have an easy way to create a nested DOM element easily you can use the `html` argument of the `render` function.

-THE BELOW DOES NOT WORK.
-PLEASE HELP ME.

 ```python
 import panel as pn
 import param